otrv4/otrv4/otrv4.md

    DSA key to trust the user's profile in version 4.
 This is only used if the user supports version 3 and 4.

-(4 and 5 should probably mention that they don't include the signature themselves.
+(TODO: 4 and 5 should probably mention that they don't include the signature themselves.
 They say "entire profile" which isn't correct, since the signatures are part of the profile)

 Then this profile must be published in a public place, like an untrusted server.